Exploring Shared Mobility Public-Private Partnerships

 Principal Investigator(s):Mike Greco, Director, CURA

-The objective of this project is for MnDOT's Office of Transit and Active Transportation, through its Greater Minnesota Shared Mobility Program, to collaborate with the University?s Resilient Communities Project (RCP) to research best practices and public-private partnership (P3) business models in shared mobility around Minnesota and the United States, and compile this information into a guide for Greater Minnesota and metro public transit agencies, cities, and their staff.
+The objective of this project is for MnDOT's Office of Transit and Active Transportation, through its Greater Minnesota Shared Mobility Program, to collaborate with the University of Minnesota?s Resilient Communities Project (RCP) to research best practices and public-private partnership (P3) business models in shared mobility around Minnesota and the United States, and compile this information into a guide for Greater Minnesota and metro public transit agencies, cities, and their staff.

-The University, through its RCP program, will recruit University faculty and students to research best practices and P3 business models in shared mobility, including exploring the following questions, issues, and ideas:
+The University, through its RCP program, will recruit faculty and students to research best practices and P3 business models in shared mobility, including exploring the following questions, issues, and ideas:

 1. What are some of the public sector best practices that have developed to date for working with a private shared mobility provider (i.e. partnership models, performance requirements, request for proposals [RFP] processes, data sharing, etc.)?